bowser0000/SkyblockMod/README.md

 - /armor [player] - Uses API to get armour of a person.
 If no name is provided, it checks yours.
 - /importfishing - Imports your fishing stats from your latest profile to your fishing tracker using the API.
 - /sbplayers - Uses API to find how many players are on each Skyblock island.
+- /blockslayer <zombie/spider/wolf> <1/2/3/4> - Stops you from starting a slayer quest other than the one specified.

 ## Keybinds
 - Open Maddox menu - M by default.